 Hopefully you have read through the post named Basics: Audio (Sound), Part 1 and Part 2.
 It is good to have a basic understanding of frequencies and speakers and surround and amplifiers and level and Loudness.
-Hopefully you’ve noticed some of the many ways that the human hearing system has made things “interesting” in normal life, and while you have walked around your cinema theaters since learning more about these things.
+Hopefully you have noticed some of the many ways that the human hearing system has made things “interesting” in normal life, maybe even pointed things out to people while you walked around your cinema auditoriums since learning more about these things.

 For our testing, we are going to concentrate on one simple and free App for the Apple iPhone and iPad, dB Volume.
 It is from a company named dsp mobile.
 Click these words for the iTunes download link.
 There are many sound pressure level meters available, but this one has all the features we need, and is very simple to use…meaning, not only is everything that we need to see on the front screen, the ability to make changes is there also.

 People may report back to you that there are internet sites that say that iPhone or other phone apps are not very accurate.
 That may or may not be true, but we don’t care.
 We just want a tool that is repeatable.
 Why?
 Because we are only interested in any changes that might happen from day to day, or week to week.
 Set-up engineers can worry about calibrated tools and measuring from 5 spots in the room, and other complicated things.

 We only have to worry about doing the same thing each time we visit the auditorium and being able to communicate what we find effectively.
 What follows next is How To Do Those “Same Things”.

 The beauty of the dB Volume is that the controls we need are on the same page as the meter itself.
 We don’t have to go to an Preference page, then back to check that our setup is correct, or to change it.
 When a light and color test tool does the same thing, there will be angels singing.

 Step 1 _ Controls.